Ways to Access Experimental Cancer Drugs

 How to obtain a drug through expanded access

 The only way to obtain a drug through expanded access is with the help of your doctor.
-He or she will need to:
+Your doctor will need to

 - Ask the company that is developing and testing the experimental drug if it is willing to provide it for you.
 The company may not be willing to provide the drug if it believes that doing so is against its interests or if there isn’t enough drug available.